Cancer Care and Prevention

 National Cancer Needs Assessment

-In Botswana, there are four referral hospitals that either provide some level of oncologic care, or are where oncologic care is being planned by the country’s Ministry of Health and Wellness.
-These are Princess Marina Hospital in Botswana’s capital city of Gaborone, Letsholathebe Memorial Hospital in Maun, Nyangabgwe Referral Hospital in Francistown, and Sekgoma Memorial Hospital in Serowe.
+The Botswana Comprehensive Cancer Care and Prevention Needs Assessment is an evaluation of the current health system and services available for cancer across the nation’s four hospitals that are referred to as “cancer centers.”
+These sites, which either currently provide or are planning to provide some level of oncologic care, are Princess Marina Hospital in Botswana’s capital city of Gaborone, Letsholathebe II Memorial Hospital in Maun, Nyangabgwe Referral Hospital in Francistown, and Sekgoma Memorial Hospital in Serowe.

 Breast Cancer Research